- February 21, 2017

 The Problem of Cell Phones Behind the Wheel

 We also know that cell phone use is involved in just over 25 percent of all traffic accidents, according to data released by the National Safety Council.
 The agency found that other types of distracted driving – like applying makeup or reaching for an object on the floorboard – may be more dangerous, but they occur less often.
-What this all means is that injury accidents are common in our community and cell phone use is often to blame.
+What this all means is that injury accidents are common in our community, and if you’ve been injured due to someone else’s negligence, it’s crucial to consult with a skilled personal injury lawyer and cell phone use is often to blame.